sophiewarnes/sophiewarnes.github.io/Training/RGenderPayGap.md

 * [Making it look pretty (styling!)](#making-it-look-pretty)

 ### Requirements
-* A text editor (I recommend [Sublime Text](https://www.sublimetext.com/ "Sublime Text editor") as it marks things up really easily using colour, but textEdit or WordPad or another basic text editor will do!
-DO NOT USE MICROSOFT WORD!)
-* A browser (Chrome is great as it has a developer console which might help you figure out what went wrong, but any browser will do!)
-* Patience (most coding errors are tiny things like missed { or , and the sort of thing you will kick yourself over.
-Do not worry)
+* RStudio.
+This is the best tool to download packages, create and edit R scripts, as well as maintain projects.
+It's open source, free to use, and highly customisable.
+It's awesome.
+[Download it from RStudio.com](https://www.rstudio.com/products/rstudio/download/)
+* Patience.
+I find R quite intuitive but sometimes you might make a tiny mistake that you'll figure out later and want to kick yourself for.
+It's ok, we've all been there.
-* Enthusiasm is always appreciated :blush:
+* Enthusiasm is always appreciated :smiley:

 ### What are we doing?
 For this small project, we are going to be visualising gender pay gap data collected by the government using the [javascript library Highcharts](https://www.highcharts.com/ "Highcharts").
 You can find the most up-to-date gender pay gap data [on the gov.uk website](https://gender-pay-gap.service.gov.uk/ "Gender Pay Gap Statistics") but the data is incomplete and a little messy.
 For the purposes of this tutorial, I cleaned the data, and uploaded it to my GitHub account so you can access it directly.